-This example assumes you have Andor Solis (paid software), which provides the drivers for the Neo.
+This example assumes use of Andor Solis (paid software), which provides the drivers for the Neo.

 Free open-source MicroManager can be used with the Andor sCMOS cameras after installing Andor’s no-cost drivers.
 It’s best to logon to Andor and look under software for Andor’s MicroManager QuickStart guide that tells how to install Andor’s free driver pack for MicroManager.